 Foods That Fight Cancer™

 Cranberries grow in northern bogs on low-lying vines, just above water.
 These bright red gems are native to North America and at one time whalers and mariners carried cranberries on their ships to prevent scurvy.
-Today you've probably heard claims that cranberry juice helps prevent urinary tract infections; though it appears to help some women, it is not a treatment.
-We do know that with their healthful nutrients and phytochemicals along with the rich color and flavor, cranberries make a great addition to any meal, not just at Thanksgiving.
+With their healthful nutrients and phytochemicals, along with the rich color and flavor, cranberries make a great addition to any meal, not just at Thanksgiving.

 What's in Cranberries?